|

 Mr. Glen W.A.
 Griffiths was born the son of a blacksmith in Bendigo in 1905.
 He inherited a business in specialized insulation materials from his father and expanded it into New South Wales and South Australia, under the name Mica and Insulating Supplies Company which he sold in 1976.

-When Glen Griffiths died in 1991, the Trustees of his Estate decided to provide substantial funds to the hospital for the purposes of establishing a Research Foundation.
-Nan Griffiths continues to support the Foundation and now in her nineties still attends the Foundation’s annual gathering of scientists.
+When Glen Griffiths died in 1991, the Trustees of his Estate decided to provide substantial funds to the Little Company of Mary for the purposes of establishing a research foundation in Victoria.
+Nan Griffiths continued to support the Foundation up until her death in October 2009 at over 100 years of age.